Use form FCC1 if your child was born between 1 January 2013 and 31 March 2013.

-Application for 30 hours free childcare if you live in England and your child was born between 1 September 2012 and 31 March 2013 (FCC1)
+Apply for 30 hours free childcare if you live in England and your child was born between 1 January 2013 and 31 March 2013

 Ref: FCC1 https://public-online.hmrc.gov.uk/lc/content/xfaforms/profiles/forms.html?contentRoot=repository:///Applications/Benefits_and_Credits/1.0/FCC&template=freechildcare.xdp

-Only use form FCC1 to apply for 30 hours free childcare if you live in England and your child was born between 1 September 2012 and 31 March 2013.
+Only use form FCC1 to apply for 30 hours free childcare if you live in England and you have a child who was born between 1 January 2013 and 31 March 2013.

-If your child was born on or after 1 April 2013 you must use the childcare service to apply for 30 hours free childcare.
+If your child was born on or after 1 April 2013 you must apply for 30 hours free childcare and/or Tax-Free Childcare through the digital childcare service.

-Don’t use this form if your child will be joining reception year in a state funded school from September 2017.
+Do not complete this form if your child will be joining reception year in a state funded school in September 2017.

-You, and your partner if you have one, must:
+To be eligible you (and your partner if you have one) must:

 - live in England

-- expect to earn the equivalent to 16 hours at Living Wage or your Minimum Wage
+- expect to earn the equivalent to 16 hours a week at the National Living Wage or National Minimum Wage

 You and your partner must be employed, or must expect to start a new job within 14 days of applying.